likeslines-maker/GameBudget.Net/README.md

 Popular & accessible tiers
 Indie — $49 / year
 For individuals and small teams (up to 5 developers),commercial use allowed.

 Studio — $199 / year
  For teams up to 25 developers.

 Enterprise — $999 / year
 Unlimited developers within one organization + priority support.

-Free evaluation:14 days (no redistribution).

 To purchase,request an invoice,or discuss custom terms,contact us.